Mulberry (TV series)

 Mulberry is a fantasy sitcom written by John Esmonde and Bob Larbey that aired on BBC 1 in the early 1990s.
-Mulberry ran for two series: the first series of six episodes ran from 24 February to 30 March 1992, and the second series of seven episodes ran from 8 April to 25 May 1993.
+It ran for two series: the first series of six episodes ran from 24 February to 30 March 1992, and the second series of seven episodes ran from 8 April to 25 May 1993.
 A third series was planned which would have concluded the story and wrap up the plotlines established in the first two series, but was cancelled before production began.
 As a result, the story never reached a conclusion.